 Start the installer using the

-to specify the full path of your installer properties file as a command-line
+-inputFile option to specify the full path of your installer properties file as a command-line argument.

-For example, on Windows systems, click the Start menu and select the Run option.
-In the Run dialog box, enter
+For example, on Windows computers, click the Start menu and select the Run option.
+In the Run dialog box, enter:

 setup.exe -inputFile C:\temp\my_installer_input.txt

-For information about specifying an installer properties file on Linux and macOS systems, see the instructions in the installer properties file template.
+For information about specifying an installer properties file on Linux and macOS computers, see the instructions in the installer properties file